threefoldfoundation/tft-stellar/ThreeBotPackages/transactionfunding-service/readme.md

 A funding wallet with trustlines to the tokens it funds payment transactions for.
 It needs trustlines to all tokens it funds transactions for to claim the fee.

-With a new funding wallet:
+With a new funding wallet(Testnet):

 ```python
 JSX> txfundingwallet = j.clients.stellar.new("txfundingwallet", network="TEST")